InternLM/HuixiangDou/README.md

 Please ensure that the GPU memory is over 20GB (such as 3090 or above).
 If the memory is low, please modify it according to the FAQ.

-The first run will automatically download the configuration of internlm2-7B and text2vec-large-chinese, please ensure network connectivity.
+The first run will automatically download the configuration of internlm2-7B.

   * **Non-docker users**.
 If you **don't** use docker environment, you can start all services at once.
     ```shell